anatolereffet/Jedha_portfolio/02- Speed Dating Analysis/README.md

 # Objective
-This project bases itself off the Kaggle competition [here](https://www.kaggle.com/annavictoria/speed-dating-experiment#Speed%20Dating%20Data%20Key.doc)
+This project is based on the Kaggle competition [here](https://www.kaggle.com/annavictoria/speed-dating-experiment#Speed%20Dating%20Data%20Key.doc)

 We're looking to highlight the factors usually leading to a second date.
 # Methods & Tools